 There are no data on the presence of pembrolizumab in either animal or human milk or its effects on the breastfed child or on milk production.
-Because of the potential for serious adverse reactions in breastfed children, advise women not to breastfeed during treatment with KEYTRUDA and for 4 months after the final dose.
+Maternal IgG is known to be present in human milk.
+The effects of local gastrointestinal exposure and limited systemic exposure in the breastfed child to KEYTRUDA are unknown.
+Because of the potential for serious adverse reactions in breastfed children, advise women not to breastfeed during treatment with KEYTRUDA and for 4 months after the last dose.